This article explains how to customize an Advanced Configuration feature for the entire account.

 IMPORTANT!
 We recommend that you always enable the Recovery via Internet feature and select the On or Off option to manage recovery for Internet traffic.
 When this feature is disabled, there can be issues with settings that are configured using the Socket Web UI.

-For more about configuring the global Internet Recovery setting for a specific site, see Adding Advanced Features to Sites.
+For more about configuring the global Internet Recovery setting for a specific site, see Advanced Configurations for a Site.

 If you work with a UCaaS and have an egress network rule for VoIP or SIP traffic, sometimes the UCaaS (such as RingCentral) has problems if the IP address changes.
 When the Preferred IP for SIP Traffic feature is enabled, VoIP and SIP traffic always uses the same egress IP address.